camunda/camunda-docs-manual/content/reference/rest/process-definition/get-rendered-form.md

 GET `/process-definition/{id}/rendered-form`

-GET `/process-definition/key/{key}/rendered-form` (returns the rendered form for the latest version of process definition which belongs to no tenant)
+GET `/process-definition/key/{key}/rendered-form` (returns the rendered form for the latest version of the process definition which belongs to no tenant)

-GET `/process-definition/key/{key}/tenant-id/{tenant-id}/rendered-form` (returns the rendered form for the latest version of process definition for tenant)
+GET `/process-definition/key/{key}/tenant-id/{tenant-id}/rendered-form` (returns the rendered form for the latest version of the process definition for tenant)

 # Parameters